 Saying no to alcohol and drugs is important when you’re in recovery or choosing to live a sober life.
-If you have another reason for why you can’t drink, such as trying to become pregnant or impregnate your partner, then it’s also necessary to turn down alcohol.
+If you have another reason for why you can’t drink, just like with your loved one, such as trying to become pregnant or impregnate your partner, then it’s also necessary to turn down alcohol.

 Peer pressure is stressful, but you can learn to say no and stand your ground by preparing and practicing.
 The more you say no to what you want to say no to, the easier it becomes.
 This is about more than turning down alcohol and drugs.
 It’s about setting and enforcing your boundaries.
 You can use this skill in other areas of your life when there are certain things that you aren’t okay with.

 Being direct and honest is often the quickest and best route to go.
 However, if you are new to this, then you may need to start smaller and use a less direct excuse to get yourself to decline alcohol and drugs.
-Try to choose an excuse that is still honest for your situation.
+Try to choose the best excuses that are still honest for your situation, especially if you’re a non-drinker and just want to hang out with your close friends.
 Getting caught in a lie is an uncomfortable situation, just as facing peer pressure is.

 Table of Contents